 The purpose of Wild Genomes is to accelerate the adoption of genomic sequencing and tissue biobanking for applied wildlife conservation.
 Our goal is to ensure that the foundational materials, such as high-quality reference genomes and frozen cell lines are made available for species restoration efforts.
 Through the Wild Genomes portfolio of projects, we are giving access to state-of-the-art genomic tools to the people who can make the best use of them: field scientists, wildlife managers, and local citizens working to protect biodiversity and their local bioeconomy.

 The range of conservation efforts that can benefit from genomics and biobanking is vast, and the need for funding is great.
-To meet demand, beginning November 2020 all Wild Genomes funding calls will be topic-specific.
-Each request for proposals will describe a particular conservation problem (e.g., wildlife disease, habitat fragmentation), ecosystem (e.g., urban wildlife, marine species), or taxonomic group (e.g., endangered amphibians, threatened angiosperms) that proposals must address to be considered.
+To meet demand, beginning with the Marine request for proposals in November 2020 all Wild Genomes funding calls are topic-specific.
+Each will describe a particular conservation problem (e.g., wildlife disease, habitat fragmentation), ecosystem (e.g., urban wildlife, marine species), or taxonomic group (e.g., endangered amphibians, threatened angiosperms) that proposals must address to be considered.

-Proposers interested in applying to Wild Genomes are encouraged to wait for a topic that matches their project.
-We intend to introduce a new topic twice a year.
+Proposers interested in applying to Wild Genomes are encouraged to wait for a topic that matches their project and join our mailing list.
+We intend to introduce a new topic twice yearly.
 Suggestions for topics are welcome and can be emailed to the Program Manager, Bridget Baumgartner (bridget AT reviverestore.org).

 ADVICE FOR PROPOSERS

 Are you wondering how to create a successful Wild Genomes project?
 Here are a few words of advice: